CPR: taking the stress out of practicing public speakingÂ

-by Shlomo Ben-Hur Published 4 July 2021 in Brain circuits • 3 min read
+by Shlomo Ben-Hur Published July 4, 2021 in Brain Circuits • 3 min read

 In order to achieve sustained change in employees’ behaviour, managers should also use the key levers summarized in the MAPS model: motivation, ability, psychological capital and supporting environment.
 In part two we looked at motivation.
 In this segment we will look at psychological capital.